Back to site

 Conclusion

-As we approach the end of 2024 we have a seller’s market with a very low supply of properties and a database with lots of highly motivated buyers with funding in place who are keen to complete a purchase as soon as possible.
+In early 2025 we have a seller’s market with a very low supply of properties and a database with lots of highly motivated buyers with funding in place who are keen to complete a purchase as soon as possible.

 With falling interest rates, a stable national government expected following the recent general election, and an impoved international outlook, the fundamentals would indicate that further price rises are the more likely scenario for 2025.
 However we do not know the future and risks of an international shock to the system cannot be ruled out.
+If you want to release equity from a property – the best time to sell is now, when people are desperate to buy!
+Sentiment can change at the drop of a hat.

 As an independent agency we take great pride in our work.
-Since January 2021 our selling prices for residential properties have been on average 7.4% above asking, with 94% achieving the full asking price or more.
+Since January 2021 our selling prices for residential properties have been on average 7.6% above asking, with 95% achieving the full asking price or more.
 If you google us, you can read the Google reviews posted by our clients.

 Please send me an email at phil@ckp.ie or call me on his mobile 087-279 9131 if you want to talk about your specific needs or to schedule a free sales consultation at your property.